emdgroup-liquid/liquid/src/docs/pages/form-validation.md

 # Form validation

-Liquid Oxygen wants to make integrating form components with forms and form validation libraries as easy as possible.
+Liquid Oxygen aims to make integrating form components with forms and form validation libraries as easy as possible.
 There are mainly three possible ways of accessing the values of form-related components:

 - Integrating the Web Components with an associated `<form>` element and accessing their values using the `FormData` of the form
 - Directly accessing the props of a Web Component